 When beginning your legal research in an area of law which may be new to you or to which you need a refresher, a good place to start is with legal treatises.
 This guide aims to direct you to some well-known, recommended treatises and hornbooks arranged alphabetically by legal topics.
 If you have not yet identified relevant primary law sources such as cases and statutes, treatises may lead you to them.

 When you have known primary law sources, you may search for references to those in the tables of good topical treatises.
 The tables may lead you to discussions of your known resources and may lead you to additional primary information.

 Some of the treatises included in this guide are available digitally via Bloomberg Law, Lexis Advance, Westlaw or other electronic resources.
 If you are a member of the Case Western Reserve Law School faculty, student, or staff, you should be able to link directly to these sources.
 If you have not registered your accounts to these resources, contact the Law Library for assistance.

-Non-Case Law School users of this LibGuide should check the CWRU Library Catalog for the availability of print titles at nearby OhioLINK consortium libraries.
+Non-Case Law School and non-Case users of this LibGuide wishing to borrow one of these titles should check the CWRU Library Catalog for the availability of print titles at their nearby OhioLINK consortium libraries.
 A button to search OhioLINK appears at the top of the screen of our catalog records.
-We do provide a public access workstation dedicated to Bloomberg Law access.